 Field-hunting tip

-Look in kimberlite pipes, lamprophyre, meteorites country — that is the host setting where moissanite typically forms.
+Look in kimberlite pipes, lamprophyre, meteorites country, the host setting where moissanite typically forms.
 If you start seeing diamond, garnet, corundum in float, you are in the right ground.
 Field specimens usually show a tabular crystals, hexagonal plates habit, so train your eye for that shape before scanning the outcrop.